ycs77/headlessui-float/packages/headlessui-float-react/README.md

 ## Usage

-First finding a Headless UI component that needs to positioning element, such as the `<Menu>` component here.
+Start by finding a Headless UI component that needs to position the element, such as the `<Menu>` component for this example.
 Import `<Float>` component:

 ```js
 import { Float } from 'headlessui-float-react'